Written by Jessie Panazzolo

 It really makes me so sad to hear that you all don’t think you’re good enough to even tell your story, even on a platform where people are encouraged to talk about the challenges of getting where they want to go in life.
 Because of this, I feel it is necessary to say the following:

-- You can be a mother or a father and raise your kids with no time to volunteer or study and still contribute to conservation, because hello, you are teachers and you are influencing the next generation which is powerful stuff
+You can be a mother or a father and raising your kids with no time to volunteer or study and still contribute to conservation, because hello, you are teachers and you are influencing the next generation which is powerful stuff.

 On behalf of all the whales and forests and everything else that you have saved over your lifetime with your personal actions, I would like to say thank you for deciding that you would make it your personal mission to save the world.

 If you ever need a pep talk about anything, go and give @ecolojesst a visit on Instagram